okonomichiyaki/supercat/02-general priorities.md

 ✦ Does bot have <ins>unbuilt cities</ins>?

 - Does bot have fewer <ins>claims</ins> than <ins>unbuilt cities</ins>?
+	- Yes:
-	- Yes: → Mobilization/Aggression
+		- Can bot move to get a new <ins>claim</ins>? → Mobilization/Aggression
+	- No:
-	- No: → Construction
+		- Does bot have at least one <ins>claim</ins>? → Construction

 ✦ Are any bot buildings in a system controlled by a rival?